 I may have watched a few episodes of it, but I don’t recall anything from it on whether it was good or not.
 David Arquette and Billy Bob Thornton were in it as Two-Bit Matthews and Buck Merrill.
 The Outsiders (1983) film has stood the test of time and is still fun to watch.
 As for me, I need an upgrade of my DVD.
 I hope to get a Blu-Ray version soon.
 Check out Rumble Fish, which is another good film.
 Nicholas Cage, Chris Penn, and Mickey Rourke are in it, along with Matt Dillon and Diane Lane.
-The Outsiders (1983) movie possibly has the greatest film casting ever.
+The Outsiders 1983 movie quite possibly has the greatest cast for a film ever.

 Filed Under: Drama

 About the Author: Hello and welcome to Rancel's Movie, TV Show, Animated Films, and Japanese Anime Review Website.
 I love writing, watching films (especially foreign cinema and horror), playing video games, listening to music, repairing computers, and spending time with people I love.
 I have always been into the world of cinema, animated films, and TV series.
 So now as an adult I am an amateur film reviewer and intend on getting a degree in journalism.